OP-DSL/OP2-Common/docs/devapp.rst

 This will build all the currently supported parallel versions, provided that the supporting libraries are available on your system and the relevant OP2 back-end libraries have been built.

-* Use OP2's c_app Makefiles
-* Link and execute parallel versions with Makefiles

 Final - Code generated versions and execution
 ---------------------------------------------

 The following parallel versions will be generated from the code generator and can be executed as follows (see ``/final`` directory for all the generated code) :

+* developer sequential, developer mpi
+* code-gen sequential
+* MPI + code-gen sequential

 Optimizations